goperreault/goperreault.github.io/proj_emeraldashborer.md

 ## Current Tree Status
 I had visited the site in 2017 where I noticed the effects of the removal in the forested areas.

 The following map shows the current trees located in Creditview Woods Park based on the city's tree data inventory.
-The next map shows the Ash trees in the area.
+The map shows the single Ash tree which remains in the area.
 <div id="mapidtreecwp" style="width: 700px; height: 600px">
       <script>
             var mymaptreecwp = L.map('mapidtreecwp').setView([43.580222, -79.662720], 16);